benedikt-korbach/remote-sensing-of-parking-areas/README.md

 # Remote Sensing of Car and Truck Parking Lots at German Highway Rest Areas using Semantic Segmentation

-This repository contains the code of my Master Thesis ["Remote Sensing of Car and Truck Parking Lots at German Highway Rest Areas using Semantic Segmentation"](korbach_benedikt_master_thesis.pdf).
+This repository contains the code of my Master Thesis ["Remote Sensing of Car and Truck Parking Lots at German Highway Rest Areas using Semantic Segmentation"](korbach_benedikt_master_thesis.pdf) in partial fulfillment of the requirements for the M.Sc. in Data Science for Public Policy, supervised by Prof. Lynn Kaack, PhD (Hertie School).
+It does, however, not include any data or full model files due to their large file sizes.
+The proceess to download the images of rest areas used in this research can be found in [Download Images](https://github.com/benedikt-korbach/remote-sensing-of-parking-areas/blob/main/scripts/01_data_acquisition/01c_download_images.ipynb).